DominicWrege/depp-project/assign-mngr/README.md

 npm install --prefix ./static/
 ```

-## Build and Run In Debug Mode Mode
+## Build And Run In Debug Mode

 ```
-# Don't forget to install the node_modules first
+# Don't forget to install the node_modules first.
 # For starting the PostgreSQL instance.
 docker-compose up -d
 # Run